emmmmmmm/Surface-3D/README.md

 # Surface 3D

-a 3 axis input instrument.
+A 3 input axis midi-instrument.

-input from a 2 by 64 hall-sensor matrix is processed on an arduino pro.
+Input from a 2 by 64 hall-sensor matrix is processed on an arduino pro.

-### what it does:
+### What it does:
-- get input from sensors through multiplexing
+- Get input from sensors through multiplexing
-- find / track input blobs
+- Find / track input blobs
-- generate midi signals for blobs
+- Generate midi on/off/pitchbend signals for blobs